Special Feature: Products Sally Recommends

 For those who want something quite different and off-beat on the Danube, the tiny Marjorie might be just the thing.
 The Marjorie only holds a maximum of eight passengers, but offers gourmet cuisine, cabins large enough to have a double bed, and outstanding personalized sightseeing on its leisurely three- or six-night cruises from Vienna to Passau, or reverse.
 The Marjorie carries a bicycle for each passenger in case anyone wishes to ride through the lovely Austrian villages at which the ship stops.
 These stopovers are off-beat and take in such sights as Austria's oldest theater at the village of Grein, winetastings at vineyards, with a visit to the wine-college at Durnstein.
 Castles, abbeys and museums are also on the itinerary.

 The very mention of this river will get every romantic's adrenalin flowing.
 Follow the path of Cleopatra's barge as she sailed past the timeless temples that line this fabulous river to rendezvous with Mark Anthony.
-Every day on the Nile brings new delights and new surprises.
+Every day on the Nile brings deals on cruises, new delights and new surprises.
 Egypt is not a country to tour with an inexperienced operator.
 But the top-notch ones will not only consider passenger safety as being paramount, but will ensure that the food is safe and of excellent quality, the sightseeing is with outstanding guides who know their subject extremely well, and only the very best and safest boats and hotels are used.
 For example, the MS Sunboat ll, lll & lV have a very limited number of outward facing, air conditioned double cabins and itineraries that will take you to the Pyramids, the Egyptian Museum and Temples like Luxor, Karnak, Esna, Edfu, Kom Ombo, Denderah and Abydos.
 Unless you like very hot weather, we recommend that you take this trip between November and March when the weather is relatively cool.

 Who you take the trip with is more important in Egypt than in most other countries for two reasons.
 Firstly, an experienced tour operator will have the ability to keep you away from the places where you might be at risk from Islamist extremists.
 Cheap tours cut corners and use the type of public transport most easily targeted.
 The most careful and experienced operators keep their groups small and know which areas to avoid.
 If you travel with an outfit like Abercrombie & Kent, your biggest risk will be the Cairo traffic when you try and cross the road.
 The chances of being targeted by terrorists in such a case are smaller than if you were an independent tourist visiting London, New York or Paris!